aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/archive-extraction-and-formats/compress-to-tar-lz/_index.md

 title: How to compress multiple files tar with Aspose.Zip for .NET
 linktitle: Compressing to TarLz
 second_title: Aspose.Zip .NET API for Files Compression & Archiving
-description: Learn how to compress multiple files tar using Aspose.Zip for .NET and create tar.lz archives efficiently.
+description: Learn how to compress multiple files into a tar.lz archive using the Aspose.Zip for .NET API, covering single‑file and multi‑file scenarios with clear code examples.
 weight: 13
 url: /net/archive-extraction-and-formats/compress-to-tar-lz/
 date: 2026-07-04